55 Different Types of Mangoes | World’s Best Mango Varieties

 Flesh: Yellow flesh with yellow-green skin

 The Kensington Pride is also called the Bowen Mango, and this Australian variety is one of the most popular in the world.
-With yellowish-green skin, Kensington can also develop some red blushing on the skin, and the yellow flesh is sweet and refreshing.
+With yellowish-green skin, Kensington can also develop some red blushing on the skin.
+These Australian favorites typically reach peak season between September and February.
+They’re also easy to grow.

 13. Glenn